metaspartan/kronos/README.md

 As of v1.5.5 Beta of Kronos it now features multi modes "Core" which only relays on ElectrumX SPV Servers and a more "Pro" mode where you can configure the RPC details to your Denarius node.

-As of v1.6.0 Beta of Kronos it now features ETH and ARI support fully, you can send and receive ARI or ETH in Core Mode in Kronos
+As of v1.6.0 Beta of Kronos it now features ETH and BSC support fully, you can send and receive BSC or ETH in Core Mode in Kronos

 As of v1.6.3 Beta of Kronos it now features using OS built keychain security for storing randomly generated secret keys for use with Kronos encryption.

 As of v1.7.5 Beta of Kronos it now has binaries built and auto updating for the binaries along with a dedicated data directory for Kronos data.

 As of v1.7.7 Beta of Kronos it now has decentralized encrypted chat between both Core and Advanced Modes.
 Importing of seed phrases in Core Mode is now available!

+As of v2.0.0 Beta of Kronos it now has support for Binance Smart Chain (BSC), Binance USD (BEP20 BUSD), FTM (Fantom Opera), and Tether USD (ERC20 USDT) including many other small UI updates and optimization improvements

 Prerequisites
 -------------